Sainsbury’s and TSB sign LSBU psychologists to unravel costly fresh food mislabelling

 Katz and Smith will examine the relationship between the technology, people doing the checks and initial packaging.
 Smith believes the problem could be about distributed cognition, which not only involves the action of individual minds, but different people working together.
 Simply put, the errors could be occurring because everyone is thinking somebody else is checking and so they don't check themselves.
 Having to regularly change labels for special offers to attract consumers may also be a contributing factor.

-Despite all the resources in the commercial sector it is interesting how industry still needs the expertise and knowledge of academics to try and solve the problem.Hillary Katz, Senior Lecturer, Department of Pyschology
+Despite all the resources in the commercial sector it is interesting how industry still needs the expertise and knowledge of academics to try and solve the problem.Hillary Katz, Senior Lecturer, Department of Psychology

-It is quite a good example of state funding and industry coming together to solve a problem with the university.Dr Jamie Smith-Spark, Senior Lecturer, Department of Pyschology
+It is quite a good example of state funding and industry coming together to solve a problem with the university.Dr Jamie Smith-Spark, Senior Lecturer, Department of Psychology

 It is hoped that lessons learned can also inform research in other areas.
 This form of perceptual blindness is not unique to mistakes in labelling.
 Airline pilots have been found not to see aircraft on runways and medical staff can similarly miss the patently obvious when looking at X Rays.